-As mentioned above, some of the examined regulations are already implemented in some cities.
-For example, Beijing only allows its local residents to provide ride-sourcing services, which is essentially a fleet size control, similar to the entry limitation of taxi regulation.
+The abovementioned theoretical results also provide some evaluations for the existing regulations that have already been implemented in some cities.
+The first example is the fleet size control.
+Beijing only allows its local residents to provide ride-sourcing services, which is essentially a fleet size control, similar to the entry limitation of taxi regulation.
 In our analyses, when drivers are homogeneous and there is no traffic congestion, both the maximum and minimum fleet size regulations are shown to be not Pareto-efficient.
 Particularly, the maximum fleet size regulation does not even affect the decisions of the platform since the social optimum fleet size is inherently larger than the monopoly optimum fleet size.
 However, the impacts of vehicle fleet size on traffic congestion are a big concern for metropolitans, such as Beijing.
 The fleet size regulation imposed by Beijing may attend to reduce the severe traffic congestion, while the consumer surplus may be a less important concern (our subsequent numerical studies will reflect the impacts of traffic congestion).

-As aforementioned, the minimum wage regulation is imposed by New York City Taxi and Limousine Commission (TLC), which sets a minimum per-trip payment to drivers in the so-called High-Volume For-Hire Service (that is ride-sourcing service), but does not directly regulate drivers’ income per hour.
+The second example is the wage regulation.
+The minimum wage regulation is imposed by New York City Taxi and Limousine Commission (TLC), which sets a minimum per-trip payment to drivers in the so-called High-Volume For-Hire Service (that is ride-sourcing service), but does not directly regulate drivers’ income per hour.
 However, our analyses (based on a system with no/mild traffic congestion) indicate that the minimum wage regulation is not Pareto-efficient, if the government targets a Pareto-efficient solution between the monopoly optimum and social optimum.
-This is because when the wage at social optimum is lower than the wage at monopoly optimum, the platform will directly choose the monopoly solution (as shown in Table 1 and Table 2) and wage regulation does not affect the decisions of the platform.
+This is because when the wage at social optimum is lower than the wage at monopoly optimum, the platform will directly choose the monopoly solution (as shown in Table 1) and wage regulation does not affect the decisions of the platform.
 When the wage at the social optimum is higher than the wage at the monopoly optimum, we can set a minimum wage that is larger than the monopoly optimum wage.
 In this situation, although the regulation can indeed affect the decisions of the platform (which may raise the trip fare to ensure its profit), the target itself is never on the Pareto-efficient frontier such that the regulation will not be Pareto-efficient.
 The latter case (social optimum wage is larger than monopoly optimum wage) happens in the markets with moderate or heavy traffic congestion, which will be extensively discussed in the next section.
 In such a situation, the city greatly suffers from traffic congestion, thus an additional driver entering the market will make the traffic even worse and bring substantial negative impacts on customers’, drivers’ and other travelers’ benefits.
 As a result, the government tends to set a higher wage bar to restrict the active number of drivers participating in the system.

-Another example is the minimum utilization rate regulation that is recently implemented in New York City.
-Under this new regulation, Uber, Lyft and their competitors by August 2020 must set up a system mandating their drivers to carry a passenger at least 69% of the time while operating in Manhattan below 96th St. However, we show that this regulation is not Pareto-efficient either, since the platform will choose a set of decision variables to serve fewer passengers and employ fewer drivers under mile congestion.
+The third example is the minimum utilization rate regulation that is recently implemented in New York City.
+Under this new regulation, Uber, Lyft and their competitors by August 2020 must set up a system mandating their drivers to carry a passenger at least 69% of the time while operating in Manhattan below 96th St. However, we show that this regulation is not Pareto-efficient either, since the platform will choose a set of decision variables to serve fewer passengers and employ fewer drivers under mild congestion.

-Table 1.
-Summary of the regulatory outcomes with homogeneous drivers, no traffic congestion externalities, and no driver rationing

 Numerical studies on regulatory outcomes